-The National Highway Traffic Safety Administration (NHTSA) has issued proposed rules for driverless cars.
+The National Highway Traffic Safety Administration (NHTSA) issued proposed rules for driverless cars in 2013.

 Among the proposed rules are separate licenses after users complete training, and reports from automakers detailing all test collisions with the cars.
 The NHTSA's statement of policy defined automation as having 4 levels, which go from function-specific automation (level 1), to full self-driving automation (level 4).